Skip to main content

 The HPS axis does not operate in isolation.
 It is intricately connected with the hypothalamic-pituitary-gonadal (HPG) axis and the hypothalamic-pituitary-adrenal (HPA) axis.
 For example, chronic sleep deprivation can activate the HPA axis, leading to elevated cortisol levels, which can suppress both GH and sex hormone production.

-Conversely, optimizing sex hormone levels through therapies like TRT for men or estrogen/progesterone balance for women can indirectly by alleviating symptoms such as night sweats or mood disturbances that disrupt rest.
+Conversely, optimizing sex hormone levels through therapies like TRT for men or estrogen/progesterone balance for women can indirectly improve sleep quality by alleviating symptoms such as night sweats or mood disturbances that disrupt rest.
 A comprehensive approach considers the interconnectedness of these axes, recognizing that a positive intervention in one area can create beneficial ripple effects throughout the entire endocrine system, ultimately supporting better sleep outcomes.

 References